aiday-mar/ASP_.NET_Tutorials/Restful_APIs_ASP_.NET_Core/README.md

 REST APIs are also distinguished by the fact that there is the HATEOAS or the Hypermedia feature which acts as the engine of application state.
 The idea of HATEOAS is that the responses from the API tell the client what it can do in the API.
 In other words, the responses should include links to the actions available.
 There should be no need for documentation.

+Among  HTTP method, GET and HEAD are read-only and safe.

+Idempotent Methods, the effect of mutiple identical requests is the same as one request.
+Use PUT to create or fully update resources with a known ID.
+A method is not idempotent whe the resource state on the server changes between tries.

+Generally POST is used to create , PUT for full updates, PATCH for partial updates.
+JSON has eclipsed XML in popularity because it is lightweight and human readable.
+However i